Pemphigus at a glance

 This is the most severe form of pemphigus with blisters forming in the deep epidermal layers of the skin.

-Affects the mouth, claw folds, ears, armpits (axilla) and groin.
+- Affects the mouth, claw folds, ears, armpits (axilla) and groin.
 These vesicles are easy to rupture and when they do, deep ulcers form.

-Vesicles are itchy and painful.
+- Vesicles which are itchy and painful.

-Secondary bacterial infection is common with this form of pemphigus.
+- Secondary bacterial infection is common with this form of pemphigus.

 Your veterinarian will perform a physical examination of your cat and obtain a medical history from you including how long symptoms have been present, any other medical conditions your cat may have and any medications he is currently taking.

 Diagnostic tests are necessary to confirm the diagnosis as symptoms of pemphigus may be similar to that of dermatophytosis (ringworm), demodicosis or paronychia.